Real Money vs Cryptocurrency

 the Soviet ruble, which split into the Russian ruble and 16

 other currencies in 1993.
-Soon after that the Czechoslovak krona and Yugoslav
+Soon after that the Czechoslovak krona and

-controlled mostly by Moscow had to create
+land previously controlled mostly by Moscow had to create

 new currencies quickly.
 The United States had 2 different currencies from